A special thanks goes to Ms Marsha T. Ardila/SC Law Enforcement Officers Hall of Fame for all her in-

 1864 - Police salaries are increased and the number of police officers is raised to seventeen with plans to add eight more.
 The War between the States was raging and especially troublesome were the number of unlicensed bars selling alcohol.

-1865 - At a City Council meeting on February 7th, just ten days before the City of Columiba was set ablaze, twenty-two local citizens are fined at least $19.50 after being arrested for illegal alcohol sales.
-John Burdell is reappointed as the Chief of Police.
+1865 - At a City Council meeting on February 7th, just ten days before the City of Columbia was set ablaze, twenty-two local citizens are fined at least $19.50 after being arrested for illegal alcohol sales.

 1866 - Columbia is under military marshal law by the Federal Army.
 Crimes of petty larceny, burglary, drunk/disorderly and vagrancy have increased and with the army's permission the citizens of Columbia form a "City Guard".
 The guard was a self styled militia composed of males sixteen to sixty years of age and was used to patrol streets after the hours of darkness.